 How to Become an Aerospace Engineer at ISRO?

 To become an Aerospace Engineer at Indian Space Research Organization (ISRO), a candidate must have a degree in the course of Aerospace Engineering.
-For that, the candidates will have to fulfil the following eligibility criteria:
+For that, the candidates will have to fulfill the following eligibility criteria:

 - An applicant must have qualified his/ her 12th with Physics, Chemistry, and Mathematics or 3 years Engineering Diploma in any stream from any recognized board/ university at the time of the admission in institutes.